OJB-Quantum/Navaho-Linguistics/README.md

 - [ ] Explore a draw-to-text for Navaho characters referencing Unicode.

+### Note: Unicode is mentioned here due to its convenience of character generation when one desires to correctly spell Navaho words.
+This form of character generation may provide a robust sequence of protocols for practical language usage in digital form, further strengthening any future initiatives to automate Navaho translation.

 ________________________________________________________________________________________________________________________________________________
 ## To access the full PDF booklet, [click here.](https://github.com/OJB-Quantum/Navaho-Linguistics/blob/main/Navaho%20for%20Quantum%20Hardware%20Education_v2.pdf)
 ![Navaho for Quantum Hardware Education_v2-1](https://github.com/OJB-Quantum/Navaho-Linguistics/assets/88035770/85ae0fb9-0ed6-4731-88e9-ce3a6e1c3df9)